Water Conservation in the RDOS

 Despite small amounts of much-needed rain in May and early June, the Okanagan and Similkameen continue to face serious drought conditions.
 Years of below-normal rain and snow levels have resulted in some of the lowest groundwater, snowpack, streamflow, and lake levels ever recorded in many parts of the Okanagan Valley.
 The Similkameen valley is recording very low, but not yet historic low, levels in many places.

-Read more in the most recent Drought Bulletin from the Okanagan Basin Water Board: Okanagan Starts Season at Drought Level 5:
+Read more in the most recent Drought Bulletin from the Okanagan Basin Water Board in the sidebar of this page (bottom of the page on mobile)

 ...